-Benefit Description You Pay Emergency Services In or Outside Our Service Area High Emergency care at a doctor's office Emergency care an an urgent care center Emergency care as an outpatient at a hospital, including doctors' service Note: We waive the emergency room copay if you are admitted to the hospital.
-In addition to the emergency room copay, emergency treatment provided by a non- participating providers may be subject to usual and customary charges. \$10 per office visit copay primary care physician/\$20 per office visit copay specialist \$40 per urgent care visit \$75 per emergency room visit Not covered: Urgent care visits at non-Plan providers within the service area Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area All charges Ambulance High Professional ambulance service when medically appropriate.
-Nothing Note: See 5(c) for non-emergency service.
+Benefit Description You Pay Emergency Services In or Outside Our Service Area High Standard Emergency care at a doctor's office Emergency care an an urgent care center \$10 per office visit copay primary care physician/\$20 per office visit copay specialist \$20 per office visit copay primary care physician/ \$40 per office visit copay specialist Emergency care as an outpatient at a hospital, including doctors' service Note: We waive the emergency room copay if you are admitted to the hospital.
+In addition to the emergency room copay, emergency treatment provided by a non-participating providers may be subject to usual and customary charges. \$40 per urgent care visit \$75 per emergency room visit \$40 per urgent care visit \$150 per emergency room visit Not covered: Urgent care visits at non-Plan providers within the service area Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area All charges All charges Ambulance High Standard Professional ambulance service when medically appropriate.
+Note: See 5(c) for non-emergency service.
+Nothing Nothing

 Section 5(e).
-Mental Health and Substance Use Disorder Benefits Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. • Hospital stays, outpatient hospital services, and alternative care settings require prior authorization by the plan. • Outpatient clinic visits with a mental health or substance misuse treatment practitioner do not need prior authorization.
-Please refer to the section below for out-of-pocket costs for services. • We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required.
-OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+Mental Health and Substance Use Disorder Benefits

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The High Option has no deductible.
+The calendar year deductible is \$500 per person, \$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family enrollment for the Standard Option. where the deductible applies the words "after deductible" are added. - Hospital stays, outpatient hospital services, and alternative care settings require prior authorization by the plan. - Outpatient clinic visits with a mental health or substance misuse treatment practitioner do not need prior authorization. - Please refer to the section below for out-of-pocket costs for services. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide on clinically appropriate treatment plan in favor of another.

-Benefit Description You Pay Professional services High We cover professional services by licensed \$20 per office visit copay professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
-Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: • Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug use, including detoxification, treatment and counseling · Professional charges for intensive outpatient treatment in a provider's office or other professional setting
+1 Benefit Description You Pay Professional services High Standard We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$10 per office visit copay for primary care physician or specialist \$20 per office visit copay for primary care physician or specialist Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug use, including detoxification, treatment and counseling